GrimReaperG/exercises/viz.md

   - Include automated tests for layout or behavior using a framework such as PhantomJS or Galen.
   - Do not use Bootstrap.

+Additional notes:

+  - You don't need to maintain any of the original graphics unless you want to.

 ### Extra credit

   - Include additional data to make the visualization more comprehensive, and document your sources.